Wild salmon can’t wait. Keep promise to remove open-net pens from B.C. waters

 People throughout Canada are deeply concerned about declining Pacific wild salmon populations, particularly considering their fundamental role for First Nations, communities and ecosystems.

 With decades of research showing that fish farms increase the risk of disease and parasites that adversely affect salmon, it’s more important than ever to remove open-net pens from B.C. coastal waters.

-More than 100 First Nations and 75 per cent of British Columbians want to remove open-net pens from B.C coastal waters.
-This is the moment to make sure Canada takes the step to eliminate this danger to Pacific wild salmon as soon as possible.
+More than 100 B.C.
+First Nations, 75 per cent of British Columbians, the First Nations Leadership Council, environmental nonprofits, scientists, the Pacific Salmon Foundation, the Wilderness Tourism Association and the United Fishermen & Allied Workers’ Union want to remove open-net pens from B.C coastal waters.
+This is the final moment to make sure Canada takes the step to eliminate this danger to Pacific wild salmon as soon as possible.